-What do you like to draw?
-Have you ever drawn a bird?
-Well, today is your big chance, because it’s Draw a Picture of a Bird Day.
-That means exactly what it sounds like, so grab some paper and crayons or a sidewalk and some chalk, and try it out!
-When you draw anything, you’re making lots of decisions without even realizing it: what thing to draw, what drawing tools to use in what colors, and how big a picture to draw.
-Luckily, on Draw a Picture of a Bird Day it doesn’t have to be a bird you saw today, so any kind of bird can work!
+April 8 is Draw a Picture of a Bird Day.
+That means exactly what it says, so grab some paper and crayons or a sidewalk and chalk, and try it out!
+When you draw anything, you’re making lots of decisions without even realizing it: what thing to draw, what colors to use, and how big to make each piece of the picture.
+If you want a purple bird with a beak bigger than its head, today is your big chance.

 Wee ones: This bird drawing uses circles.
 Take a pencil, pen, crayon or marker, and draw 3 circles of different sizes.
 Point to the smallest one!